-contour line to a point where said contour line intersects the boundary line between Scott County and Dakota County; thence south on said boundary line to the north right-of-way line of T. H. No. 1); thence west along the north right-of-way line of said T. H. No. 1) to a point where the same intersects said contour line 800 thence westerly along the north right-of-way line of said T. H. No. 13 to a point in Section 16, Township 115, Range 21 West, 5th principal meridian, where said T. H. No. 13 intersects said contour line 600; thence following the course of said 800 ft. contour line to a point where the same intersects the south line of Section 11, Tewnship 115, Range 23 West, 5th principal meridian; thence west along the south side of said Section 11 and Section 10 to a point near the south quarter corner of said Section 10 where the south line of said Section 10 intersects said 800 ft. contour line; thence scuthwesterly along said 800 ft. contour line to the north loth line of Section 21.
-Township 115, Range 2) West, 5th principal meridian; thence west glong said borth loth line through Sections 21 and 20 and a part of Section 19 to a point where said north 16th line intersects the 800 ft. contour line on the west side of the Minnesota River; thence mortherly along the course of said Sou ft. contour line on the westerly and northerly side of the Minnesota River to a point where said 800 ft. contour line intersects the E-W quarter line of Section 36, Township 116 North, Renge 22 West, 5th principal moridien; thence east along said quarter line to the west line of Section 31, Township 116, Range 21 West, 5th principal meridien; thence south along the west line of said Section 31 to the southwest corner thereof; thence east along the north side of Section 6, Township 115 North, Range 21 west, 5th principal meridian, to the northeast corner of said Section 6; thence south along the east side of said Section 6 to a point at or near the east quarter corner of said Section 6 where the same intersects said 800 ft. contour line; thence essterly along the course of said 800 ft. contour line to a point where the same intersects the south line of Section 21, Township 27 North, Range 24 West, 4th principal maridian, thence east along the south line of said Section 21 to a point where the same intersects said contour line 800; thence easterly along the course of said contour line 800 to a point where the same intersects the Mendota Bridge highway; thence easterly to the nearest point on the west end of Pike Island; thence northerly along the west end of said Pike Island to the Mississippi River: thence easterly along the north shore of said Pike Island to the easterly tip thereof; thence on a straight line to the point of beginning.
+contour line to a point where said contour line intersects the boundary line between Scott County and Dakota County; thence south on said boundary line to the north right-of-way line of T. H. No. 13; thence west along the north right-of-way line of said T. H. No. 13 to a point where the same intersects said contour line 800 thence westerly along the north right-of-way line of said T. H. No. 13 to a point in Section 16, Township 115, Range 21 West, 5th principal meridian, where said T. H. No. 13 intersects said contour line 600; thence following the course of said 800 ft. contour line to a point where the same intersects the south line of Section 11, Township 115, Range 23 West, 5th principal meridian; thence west along the south side of said Section 11 and Section 10 to a point near the south quarter corner of said Section 10 where the south line of said Section 10 intersects said 800 ft. contour line; thence southwesterly along said 600 ft. contour line to the north 15th line of Section 21, Township 115, Range 2) Vest, 5th principal meridian; thence west along said north 16th line through Sections 21 and 20 and a part of Section 19 to a point where said north 16th line intersects the 800 ft. contour line on the west side of the Minnesote River; thence northerly along the course of said SOO ft. contour line on the westerly and northerly side of the Minnescta River to a point where said 800 ft. contour line intersects the E-W quarter line of Section 36, Township 116 North, Eenge 22 West, 5th prinsipal moridien; thence east along said quarter line to the west line of Section 31, Township 116, Range 21 West, 5th principal meridian; thence south along the west line of said Section 31 to the southwest corner thereof; thence east along the morth side of Section 6, Township 115 North, Range 21 west, 5th principal meridian, to the mortheast corner of said Section 6; thence south along the cast side of seid Section 6 to a point at or near the east quarter corner of said Section 6 where the same intersects said 600 ft. contour line; thence easterly along the course of said 800 it. contour line to a point where the same intersects the south line of Section 21, Township 27 North, Range 24 West, 4th principal meridian, thence east along the south line of said Section 21 to a point where the same intersects said contour line 800; thence easterly along the course of said contour line 800 to a point where the same intersects the Mendota Bridge highway; thence easterly to the nearest point on the west end of Pike Island; thence northerly along the west end of said Pike Island to the Mississippi River; thence easterly along the north shore of said Pike Island to the easterly tip thereof; thence on a straight line to the point of beginning.